thor-2007/Findus-Website/README.md

 Just a silly project to show off my cat.
-Played around with some Bootstrap.
+Played around with some Bootstrap Framework.